-To qualify as an electronic system the equipment should meet the following conditions:
+To qualify as an electronic system the asset should meet the following conditions:

 - Physical Attachment: The components are connected in a manner of dependency greater than a cable or wired connection.
 The term "piggyback" may be applicable to describe the situation.
-Ultimately, if the only means of attachment is a cable, it is recommended the components be treated as an individual equipment. - Lack of Interchangeability: The components cannot be disconnected from the system and used in another system.
+Ultimately, if the only means of attachment is a cable, it is recommended the components be treated as an individual assets. - Lack of Interchangeability: The components cannot be disconnected from the system and used in another system.

-The capital equipment physical inventory audit should be a consideration when combining components to create system equipment.
-For components over the \$5,000 threshold, the PA recommends these items to be treated as individual equipment.
+The physical inventory should be a consideration when combining components to create system assets.
+For components over the \$5,000 threshold, the PA recommends these items to be treated as individual assets.
 This is more efficient and effective for physical inventory inspection.